Cosmo-Tech/cosmotech-api-python-client/docs/RunTemplateResourceSizing.md

 # RunTemplateResourceSizing

-A description object for resource requests and limits
+a description object for resource requests and limits (default same configuration as basic sizing)

 ## Properties